keboola/connection-docs/storage/tables/index.md

 ![Screenshot - Create Simple alias](/storage/tables/create-simple-alias.png)

 If you select any table from any bucket in Storage, detailed information about the table will be displayed on the right side of your screen.
-This is what we refer to as the **Table detail** throughout our documentation.
+This is what we refer to as the **table detail** throughout our documentation.

 {: .image-popup}
 ![Screenshot - Simple alias result](/storage/tables/create-simple-alias-result.png)